Surfing Panama - A Surfer's Paradise

 Hotel Caribbean View is located on Isla Bastimentos.
-It's more of an affordable, basic or maybe even rustic type of place.
+It's more of an affordable, essential, or maybe even rustic type of place.
 The food is excellent!
-Cooked by Luis and assisted by his wife, daughters and grandchildren.
+Cooked by Luis and assisted by his wife, daughters, and grandchildren.

-The restaurant also offers a very good breakfast including pineapple pancakes and a decent cup of coffee.
-The rooms like I said are pretty rustic.
-Nice and clean but basic and the bathroom was described as small and dark.
+The restaurant also offers a delicious breakfast, including pineapple pancakes and a decent cup of coffee.
+The rooms, like I said, are pretty rustic.
+Nice and clean but necessary, and the bathroom was described as small and dark.

 All of the rooms come with A/C and free WiFi.
-When you're ready to head to the main island you can grab a water taxi right from the dining room on dock over the water.
-The owner's son is also available to take you out on boat trips at our convenience.
+When you're ready to head to the main island, you can grab a water taxi right from the dock's dining room over the water.
+The owner's son is also available to take you out on boat trips at your convenience.

 There is no ATM on Isla Bastimentos so stop in Isla Colon before you get there.

 Hotel Villa Romana is an oceanfront hotel in Puerto Escondido (Pedasi), Panama.
-Pictures just don't do it justice it's a very beautiful hotel as the reviewers on tripadvisor.com said over and over again.
+Pictures just don't do it justice.
+It's a beautiful hotel, as the reviewers on tripadvisor.com said over and over again.

-Villa Romana has an amazing restaurant that has a 180 degree view of the ocean and you might even see some whales pass by if you are there just after whale season starts.
+Villa Romana has a fantastic restaurant that has a 180-degree view of the ocean, and you might even see some whales pass by if you are there just after whale season starts.

-Jessica the manager and Anna are very helpful and friendly.
-Nothing is too much trouble for them.
-They have cool night shows and even a children's mini disco!
+Jessica, the manager, and Anna are accommodating and friendly.
+Nothing is too much trouble for them, and they have cool night shows and even a children's mini disco!

 Capitan Caribe is a food truck located in Bocas Town.
-Don't let the term "food truck" scare you off though.
-The Captain Caribe burger is described as being the "Best burger in all of Central and South America!" and their burritos are even better!
+Don't let the term "food truck" scare you off, though.
+The Captain Caribe burger is described as the "Best burger in all of Central and South America!" and their burritos are even better!

-Luigi the chef and the rest of the crew are really fun, friendly guys that love their job.
-The food is super delicious, affordable and made with fresh and local ingredients.
+Luigi, the chef, and the rest of the crew are entertaining, friendly guys that love their job.
+The food is super delicious, affordable, and made with fresh and local ingredients.
 They even have vegetarian options that aren't listed on the menu if you just ask.

-There's outdoor seating or you can just order it to go and take it back to your hotel.
-Just make sure you get there before 7 or else the lines will be crazy long or they might even run out of food.
+There's outdoor seating, or you can just order it to go and take it back to your hotel.
+Just make sure you get there before 7, the lines will be crazy long, or they might even run out of food.
 Try the Bocas Love Smoothie while you're there too!

 The Sea Monkey Restaurant and Bar

-The Sea Monkey is located in Isla Bastimentos just a 10 minute water taxi ride from Bocas Town.
-It's one of the highest recommended places I've seen in Panama and for good reason.
+The Sea Monkey is located in Isla Bastimentos, just a 10-minute water taxi ride from Bocas Town.
+It's one of the highest recommended places I've seen in Panama, and for a good reason.